mabdinur/starterprojectspring/README_FULL.md

 OpenTelemetrySdk.getTracerFactory().addSpanProcessor(jaegerProcessor);
 ```

-Adding this Jaeger configuration to the OtelConfig.java file above will enable you to view your traces on the Jaeger UI.
-Details on running Jaeger are shown below.
+Adding this Jaeger configuration to the OtelConfig.java file will enable you to view your traces on the Jaeger UI.

 ### Project Background